Hoppers of North Carolina:

 Identification

 Description: A species with a fairly distinctive color pattern compared to other members of this genus.
 Males have coarser but sparser punctuation on their pronotum, as well as a shinier surface, than that of the female.
-Males have a yellowish green face and a dark pronotum, sometimes with pale spots and sometimes with transverse pale bands with a median spot.
+Males have a yellowish green face and a dark pronotum, typically with a combination of pale speckling and transverse pale bands contrasting with darker coloration; in some individuals, these bands are less distinct.
+The forewings are hyaline, darker towards the rear.
 The body beneath is bright green, and the tergum of the abdomen is black, sometimes infringing on the green of ventral segments.
-The male's genital organs are black, legs are a bright yellowish-green.
-The forewings are hyaline, darker towards the rear.
-Females are a light green, sometimes yellowish color with pale spots.
+The male's genital organs are black, and the legs are a bright yellowish-green.
+Females are overall a light green, sometimes yellowish color, with scattered pale spots; some females can be quite dark though.
 The face is a brighter yellow, as well as the sides of the abdomen.
 The eyes are green, centrally reddish brown.
-The pronotum is moderately arched, highest in the middle, and the body beneath is green.
+The pronotum is moderately arched, highest in the middle, and the body beneath is green; the edge of the pronotal crest is brownish.
 The forewings are hyaline, their veins greenish and distinct.
 The legs are green with rosy claws.
 Adult males are 6.5 mm long while females are 7.5 mm.
 (Kopp)

 Distribution in North Carolina